 Earlier this year, media reports surfaced of allegations of abuse of women by Haas.
 More recently, Into Account, an American abuse survivors support organisation, released a report compiling and analysing allegations it received of more than forty cases of abuse that occurred over more than forty years.

-The number and nature of the allegations made has concerned us greatly.
+The allegations that have been made, and the scale of the alleged abuse, have concerned us greatly.
 The conduct that has been described is distressing and unacceptable.
 To continue to use Haas’ music would allow him to continue to profit from the Church.

 As such, in consultation with key music leaders and Fr Denis, we have decided that David Haas’ music will no longer be used in the parish of Wentworthville.
 This decision follows the lead of a number of publishers, dioceses and parishes in the United States that have discontinued their association with Haas and his music.